Antiz96/antiz.fr/content/_index.md

 # Hey! :wave:

-My name is Robin Candau.
+My name is Robin Candau (also known as Antiz).
 I'm a french Linux system & DevOps engineer passionate about skateboarding, music, cycling and, obviously, Linux!

 This website serves as a central place to get general & contact info about me, as well as writing some [blog posts](https://antiz.fr/blog/) when I feel like it.